 The Africa Chapter of the Global Alliance of NGOs for Road Safety was launched in November 2018 as a means of uniting road safety NGOs in Africa more closely, harnessing their joint experience, building their capacity and amplifying their advocacy voices with their governments.
-Read the press release from the launch HERE and more about the 1st African Road Safety Forum HERE.
+Read the strategic plan HERE.

 Why the Africa Chapter?